How to Create a Container Water Garden for Small Spaces

 1. Start by purchasing a resin half whiskey barrel or similar sized container.
 You could also use an actual, real half whiskey barrel.
 If you close the latter then you will need to line it with pond liner.
 This and all other supplies needed to complete this project can be found at your local home improvement store.

 2. Add a 1 to 2 inch layer of pea gravel on the bottom of your container.
+Pea gravel is a good choice, but you could also use small river pebbles.
+Both can be found at your local hardware store.

 5. Add the plant(s) that you've chosen for your water garden.
 Think about how you will want them arranged and take your time.
 Now is the easiest time to change the placement.